aquiladev/remix-mythx-plugin/README.md

 ![Plugin report](assets/plugin_report.png?raw=true "Plugin report") When the report is received you will see a list of issues.
 You can click on an issue it will highlight the place of the issue in a code.

+# Troubleshooting
+1. If you run the plugin locally on Chrome, you may face with a white screen issue.
+The issue happens when a plugin uses more than 10% of the allocated resources for a page.
+In such a way browser detect and prevent malicious behavior of non-origin content, which is rendered in iframe on the page.
+The browser stops rendering of the content and waits until the sub-frame process stops using so many resources.

+    Solutions:

+        1. Make sure that you build the plugin for the production environment

+        2. Make sure that your React Chrome extension is disabled